Euro zone inflation falls to 2 percent in January

 BRUSSELS Inflation in the euro zone fell to 2.0 percent in January, data from the European Union's statistics office showed on Thursday, giving the European Central Bank room to consider a rate cut when it meets next week.

-The annualized inflation rate was down from a 2.2 percent level in December, Eurostat said.
+The annualised inflation rate was down from a 2.2 percent level in December, Eurostat said.

 The fall was in line with forecasts of economists polled by Reuters as well as an earlier flash estimate from Eurostat.